lmbarros/romualdo-language/doc/maybe-the-ideal-grammar.md

 Notes about expressions:

+* TODO: Do I really want assignments as expressions?
+Maybe they should be assignments, for an arguably cleaner language.
 * In the `call` rule, I am using `qualifiedIdentifier` in a way that is not semantically correct: it will match both real qualified identifiers and chains of `struct`member accesses.